Thermalization processes induced by quantum monitoring in multi-level systems: Conclusions

 \section{Conclusions}

 In this paper, the asymptotic behaviour of a $N$-level quantum system subjected to a sequence of $M$ projective measurements is analyzed in the limit of $M$ and $N$ large.
-Moreover, it has been put in relation with common properties of the Hermitian operators $H$ (system Hamiltonian) and $\mathcal{O}$ (intermediate measurement observable), and peculiar characteristics of the heat distribution exchanged by the system with the external environment.
+Such behaviour has been put in relation with common properties of the Hermitian operators $H$ (system Hamiltonian) and $\mathcal{O}$ (intermediate measurement observable), and peculiar characteristics of the heat distribution exchanged by the system with the external environment.

-We have determined that, if $H$ and $\mathcal{O}$ do not share any common non trivial subspace, the final state of a monitored quantum system in the limit of large-$M$ coincides with the maximally mixed state corresponding to a canonical thermal state with infinite temperature.
+We have shown that, if $H$ and $\mathcal{O}$ do not share any common non trivial subspace, the final state of a monitored quantum system in the large-$M$ limit coincides with the maximally mixed state corresponding to a canonical thermal state with infinite temperature.
 We have denoted this latter condition as Infinite-Temperature Thermalization (ITT).
-The direct consequence of this effect is in the heat distribution, evaluated by resorting to an initial and final energy projective measurement.
-In the ITT regime, the initial and final energy outcomes, $\{E_n\}$ and $\{E_m\}$ respectively, are independent random variables and the corresponding characteristic function $G(u)$, with $u\in\mathbb{C}$, can be factorized in two distinct contributions just depending on the initial and final states.
+Assuming the largest eigenvalues of the transition operator $L$ to be non-degenerate, we show how the ITT modifies the heat distribution associated to the monitored quantum system.
+Specifically, in the ITT regime, the initial and final energy outcomes, $\{E_n\}$ and $\{E_m\}$ respectively, are independent random variables and the corresponding characteristic function $G(u)$, with $u\in\mathbb{C}$, can be factorized in two distinct contributions just depending on the initial and final states.